-- The International Space Station (ISS) celebrates an important milestone: during two decades, it has continuously hosted humans in space; it would be possible to prolong the operations of the ISS beyond 2024, possibly up to 2028 or 2030. - ESA and NASA have signed a MoU to enable ESA countries to contribute a number of essential elements to the first human outpost in lunar orbit. - An independent review board has given support to the Mars Sample Return mission, which foresees NASA and ESA launching multiple missions to the Red Planet. - The Sentinel-6 satellite from NASA and ESA has launched and will make sea level observations for at least the next decade. - During the Portuguese presidency of the EU Council, starting next year there will likely be discussions to explore synergies with incoming President Joe Biden in terms of new research agenda and policy priorities. - The United Nations Office for Outer Space Affairs and the United Arab Emirates Space Agency are organizing the World Space Forum on December 9-10, 2020.
+- The International Space Station (ISS) celebrates an important milestone: during two decades, it has continuously hosted humans in space; it would be possible to prolong the operations of the ISS beyond 2024, possibly up to 2028 or 2030. - ESA and NASA have signed a MoU to enable ESA countries to contribute a number of essential elements to the first human outpost in lunar orbit. - An independent review board has given support to the Mars Sample Return mission, which foresees NASA and ESA launching multiple missions to the Red Planet and made 44 recommendations regarding the program. - The Sentinel-6 satellite from NASA and ESA has launched and will make sea level observations for at least the next decade. - During the Portuguese presidency of the EU Council, starting January 1, 2021, there will likely be discussions to explore synergies with incoming president Joe Biden in terms of new research agenda and policy priorities. - The United Nations Office for Outer Space Affairs and the United Arab Emirates Space Agency are organizing the World Space Forum on December 9-10, 2020.